Skip to content

 Here are three key steps:

-1. Track your payroll expenses at the same level you are billing your clients: by customer, job, service, item, department, team or person.
+1. Track your payroll expenses at the same level you are billing your clients.
+Whether it’s customer, job, service, item, department, team or individual, a detailed breakdown can provide valuable insights.

-2. Post that cost in your accounting system and you can see your profitability by each of those categories: Who is your most profitable person, team, department, etc.?
+2. Post that cost in your accounting system to visualize profitability by each of those categories: Who are your most profitable individuals, teams, departments, etc.?
+Knowing those answers can help you adapt and optimize resources across the board.

-3. Then you will begin to determine whether your jobs are priced appropriately.
+3. Determine whether your jobs are priced appropriately.
 Every business owner has a profit-per-job expectation.
-For example, you want to make 50 percent profit on a specific job.
-If you only make 35 percent, you have to determine the cause of the shortfall.
+For example, you want to make 50% profit on a specific job.
+If you only make 35%, you have to determine the cause of the shortfall.

 Very often, your pricing is off.
 Or, is it your employee productivity?

-2. Is your staff working as efficiently as possible?
-What’s the difference between your best and worst jobs; between your A and B players?
-It usually comes down to two things: the skill sets or behaviors of the employees.
+Is your staff working as efficiently as possible?
+The disparity between your best and worst projects often boils down to two factors: employee skill sets and behaviors.

 Look at the skills and behaviors of the supervisor and develop an engagement plan.
-You can’t have an effective human capital strategy unless you know who are your best teams, your best jobs, your best employees, your best supervisors.
+You can’t have an effective human capital strategy unless you know who are your best teams, your best jobs, your best employees and your best supervisors.

 Employee engagement and the bottom line

-A very powerful concept is that a company can increase profit by more than 3 percent just by gaining 15 minutes of extra workforce productivity per day.
-If you can get all of your employees to add 15 minutes of productivity each day, that will translate into a 3 percent improvement in your bottom line.
+A very powerful concept is that a company can increase profit by more than 3% just by gaining 15 minutes of extra workforce productivity per day.
+If you can get all of your employees to add 15 minutes of productivity each day, that will translate into a 3% improvement in your bottom line.

-That means that for every million dollars in revenue, a 3 percent productivity improvement adds $30,000 to the bottom line.
+That means that for every million dollars in revenue, a 3% productivity improvement adds $30,000 to the bottom line.

 What sets these high-earning companies apart?
 A human capital strategy that drives employee engagement.